junzis/pyModeS/README.md

 ## CLI

-pymodes ships with a `modes` command-line tool for ad-hoc decoding and live streaming.
+pyModeS ships with a `modes` command-line tool for ad-hoc decoding and live streaming.

 ### `modes decode` — one-shot and file mode